 Some Real-World Examples of Other Researchers’ Technical and Workflow Choices

 So far, the advice you have found on this page has come from just one source: me.
 So perhaps it would be a good idea to showcase some real-world examples of what clusters of technical and workflow choices people at different stages of their careers choose to work with.
-Here, without further comment from me, are the equipment choices of different colleagues at different stages in their careers who have been kind enough to share their choices with me.
+Here, in alphabetical order and without further comment from me, are the equipment choices of different colleagues at different stages in their careers in different countries all over the world who have been kind enough to share their choices with me.

 The discussion on this page will hopefully have given you an idea of where different clusters of technical and workflow choices might lie on a continuum of complicated equipment and workflow choices.
 But remember that ultimately, it doesn’t really matter whether you are a techno-wizard or not.
 Ultimately, the only thing that really counts is how good you are as a conversation analyst.
 In this context, some of the best practitioners of CA that I have known have not/do not use much technology to do their work, often because they do not need to (although it is also true that one person who was very conservative in this area resisted change because, quite frankly, he/she was just a Luddite …).
 In other words, there is no single “correct” way to pick the technologies that work best for you, but some combinations of choices will probably work for you better than others, so it’s up to you to decide how to make these decisions in ways that make sense to you.
 Good luck!